KiandaBPM/docs/content/docs/platform/pages/custom.md

 typora-root-url: ..\..\..\..\static
 ---

-There are currently seven dashboard widgets, however you can create your own customised dashboard widgets using the steps below.
+There are currently seven pre-defined dashboard widgets that you can add to your dashboard page.
+However, you can also create your own **customised dashboard widgets** using the steps below.

-## How to get started ##

-1.
+{{% pageinfo color="primary" %}}
+Page under construction
+{{% /pageinfo %}}